Binxu-Stack/Ubuntu-configuration/VIM/README.md

    Put this at the top of your `.vimrc` to use Vundle.
 Remove plugins you don't need, they are for illustration purposes.

-   My choices: `vim-latex youcompleteme vim-lastplace lammps.vim`
+   My plugin choices: `vim-latex youcompleteme vim-lastplace lammps.vim`

    See https://vimawesome.com/ for more plugins.